MouseyPounds/stardew-predictor/README.md

 The app is written in Javascript and uses jQuery it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-checkup/ and the source code repository is https://github.com/MouseyPounds/stardew-checkup.
 It is released under the MIT license.

 Changelog
+*  3 Mar  2018 - v0.93 - Indicator for geode contents which need donation
 * 25 Feb  2018 - v0.92 - Fixing Baryte spelling and double-button processing bug
 * 22 Feb  2018 - v0.91 - Search for Cart items, Winter Star bugfix
 * 20 Feb  2018 - v0.9  - Beta Testing